mikolasstuchlik/SlideUI/README.md

 A description of this package.

 TODO:
  - Rething "editor mode" - add separate focus manager and slide manager ... ?
- - Add hud to the bottom of the presentation
  - Add template
  - Add documentation